aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/translate-markdown-to-document-object-model/_index.md

 |{{< highlight csharp >}}// Use a document builder to add content to the document.
 DocumentBuilder builder = new DocumentBuilder();

-// Make the text Italic.builder.Font.Italic = true;
+// Make the text Italic.
+builder.Font.Italic = true;
 builder.Writeln("This text will be Italic");{{< /highlight >}} ||
 | **Strikethrough**<br />`~Strikethrough text~` | `Font.StrikeThrough = true` |
 | {{< highlight csharp >}}// Use a document builder to add content to the document.
 DocumentBuilder builder = new DocumentBuilder();

-// Make the text Strikethrough.builder.Font.Strikethrough = true;
+// Make the text Strikethrough. builder.Font.Strikethrough = true;
 builder.Writeln("This text will be Strikethrough");{{< /highlight >}} ||

 We use a character style with a name that starts from the word `InlineCode`, followed by an optional dot `(.)` and a number of backticks ```(`)``` for the InlineCode feature.
 If a number of backticks is missed, then one backtick will be used by default.